ecxai/ecxai/workshop.md

-# Workshop on Benchmarks for Quality-Diversity algorithms
+# Workshop on Evolutionary Computing and Explainable AI
 ## Description

 Description of the ECXAI workshop here in full detail